 (2) When multiple parties are involved, judgment may be entered adjudicating all issues as to one or more, but fewer than all parties.
-Such judgment shall be a final one unless the court, in its discretion, expressly provides otherwise and a provision to that effect is contained in the judgment.
-If such provision is made, then the judgment shall not terminate the action as to such party or parties and shall be subject to revision at any time before the entry of judgment adjudicating all claims and the rights and liabilities of all the parties.
+Such judgment shall be a final judgment unless the court, in its discretion, expressly provides otherwise in the judgment.
+If the judgment provides that it is not a final judgment, it shall not terminate the action as to such party or parties and shall be subject to revision at any time before the entry of judgment adjudicating all claims and the rights and liabilities of all the parties.